 There is a consensus that U.S. and U.N. sanctions have not, to date, accomplished their core strategic objective of causing a demonstrable shift in Iran's commitment to its nuclear program.
 Most experts assess that the optimal means for sanctions to affect the nuclear program is by compelling an Iran decision to accept a compromise that would limit Iran's nuclear development.
-In late November 2010, Iran accepted new nuclear talks in Geneva.
-However, during two days of talks (December 6 and 7), Iran did not agree to curbs on its enrichment of uranium, the core U.S. demand.
+In late November 2010, Iran accepted new nuclear talks in Geneva, However, during two days of talks (December 6 and 7), Iran did not agree to curbs on its enrichment of uranium, the core U.S. demand.
 There was an agreement to have new talks in Turkey, which took place during January 21-22, 2011.
 However, the talks, by all accounts, made little progress as Iran refused to discuss details of various proposals for nuclear confidence building measures.
 The talks were said to have nearly broken down at the end of the first day and an exchange of letters between Iran and the EU foreign policy representative (acting on behalf of the P5+1) during February-May 2011 did not indicate sufficient Iranian flexibility to prompt the P5+1 to seek to schedule new talks with Iran.
 On July 3, 2011, National Security Advisor Tom Donilon said in a televised interview that the United States remains open to further multilateral engagement with Iran on the issue.
+That remains the Administration position, but, as of mid-August 2011 there appear to be no concrete U.S., EU, or other efforts to arrange a new set of talks with Iran.